alexUXUI/wasm-federation-demo/README.md

 }),
 ```

 The `Remote` app uses Webpack Module Federation to expose the Wasm module for consumption by the `Host` app.
-As pictured above, the `./pkg` code will be made available through the `http://localhost:8081/remoteEntry.js` file.
+As pictured in the code snipet above, the `./pkg` code will be made available through the `http://localhost:8081/remoteEntry.js` file.

 ## Wasm